Test-time Adaptive Hierarchical Co-enhanced Denoising Network for Reliable Multimodal Classification: Experiments

 \subsubsection{Compared Methods}

-To validate the reliability of TAHCD under multimodal noise, we compare it with several representative reliable multimodal learning methods in our experiments, including multimodal dynamics (\textbf{MD}) \cite{han2022multimodal}, multi-level confidence learning (\textbf{MLCLNet}) \cite{zheng2023multi}, quality-aware multimodal fusion (\textbf{QMF}) \cite{zhang2023provable}, predictive dynamic fusion (\textbf{PDF}) \cite{cao2024predictive}, Noisy Correspondence Rectifier (\textbf{NCR}) \cite{huang2021learning}, Align before Fuse (\textbf{ALBEF}) \cite{li2021align}, Semantic Invariance Learning (\textbf{SMILE}) \cite{zeng2023semantic}, and Seeking Proxy Point via Stable Feature Space (\textbf{SPS}) \cite{xie2025seeking}.
+To validate the reliability of TAHCD under multimodal noise, we compare it with several representative reliable multimodal learning methods in our experiments, including multimodal dynamics (\textbf{MD}) \cite{han2022multimodal}, multi-level confidence learning (\textbf{MLCLNet}) \cite{zheng2023multi}, quality-aware multimodal fusion (\textbf{QMF}) \cite{zhang2023provable}, predictive dynamic fusion (\textbf{PDF}) \cite{cao2024predictive}, Semantic Invariance Learning (\textbf{SMILE}) \cite{zeng2023semantic}, Seeking Proxy Point via Stable Feature Space (\textbf{SPS}) \cite{xie2025seeking}, Asymmetric Similarity Learning (\textbf{ASL}) \cite{wang2025noisy}, and Disentangled Noisy Correspondence Learning (\textbf{DisNCL}) \cite{dang2025disentangled}.
 The first four methods focus on learning high-confidence modality representations or fusing different modalities based on their qualities, and are therefore regarded as representative approaches for modality-specific noise removal.
 The remaining four methods emphasize learning cross-modality consistency and correspondence, and are thus treated as representative approaches for cross-modality noise removal.